sergio2448/side_stacker_scaffold/README.md

 8. Then to play it you just have to go to `0.0.0.0:3000` in your browser (Requires the container running)

 ## Adding frontend packages when running with Docker

-After you've installed a frontend package i.e. by adding it to `package.json` or with `yarn add <packagename>`, make sure it's updated in docker by running `docker-compose exec --workdir=/app frontend yarn install`
+After you've installed a frontend package i.e. by adding it to `package.json` or with `yarn add <packagename>`, it should be automatically updated inside your running Docker container.
+In case it doesn't you can run make sure it's updated in docker by running `docker-compose exec --workdir=/app frontend yarn install` manually

 ## Migrations note